Bar Essentials & Beverage Service

 Tips on Beverage Service

-The most important thing is to have a self-serve bar setup so guests can manage their own drinks.
+The most important thing is to have a self-serve bar so guests can manage their own drinks.
 Pull out your glassware and have everything accessible so you’re not bartending all night.

 Plan for 2 glasses/person.
 Rentals are a great option if you’re expecting a crowd.